consiler/dialogsite/README.md

 for every slide, solicit copy to explain image for all these slides

+Note: Only make pages for major concepts.
+Else CPT instance.

 Practice Areas
   Digital Domination
     line: "digital land grab/dominate real estate you need to, owning conversations"